seanmtracey/cloudflare-todo-tutorial/README.md

 This code again uses the fetch function to make a request to our API, but this time the method is `POST`, and the body is a stringified JSON object containing the text of the updated list item, and the status (whether or not it's been checked).

-The key for the item we want to update in KV is stored on the node for the list item as a data attribute (`data-id="<KEY_ID>"`), so we access that and use it to make up part of the request that goes the the Worker created by our `/functions/api/update/[item].js` file.
+The key for the item we want to update in KV is stored on the node for the list item as a data attribute (`data-id="<KV_KEY>"`), so we access that and use it to make up part of the request that goes to the Worker created by our `/functions/api/update/[item].js` file.

 Once the request has received a response, we check again that it's a valid response, and then call the pre-existing `evaluateList()` method which will update our UI to show how many items have been added to, and crossed off from our list.